WesOfX/ppm-image-depreciated/README.md

 std::ofstream file("out.ppm");
 img >> file;

-// Load the image from "in.ppm"
+// Load an image from "in.ppm"
 std::ifstream file("in.ppm");
 img << file;
 ```